SEAT Fura

 The SEAT Fura is a supermini car which was produced by Spanish car manufacturer SEAT between 1981 and 1986, and based on the Fiat 127, which had been built by the firm since April 1972.

+Overview

+SEAT 127 Fura & SEAT Fura (1981–1982)

-Once the license to the 127 had expired, SEAT was forced to develop a new version with a new name which was introduced in end of 1981 for the model year of 1982.
+In November 1981, the last evolution of the SEAT 127 was presented as "SEAT 127 Fura".
+The 127 Fura was nearly identical to the Italian Fiat 127 series 3 (third series).
+Once the license to the 127 had expired, SEAT was forced to develop a new version which was introduced in end of 1981 for the model year of 1982.
+The model lost the "127" nomenclature, officially being renamed simply as "SEAT Fura".
 It was available in three and five door hatchback body styles.
 Sales commenced in January 1982.

 The two and four door sedan versions of the Fiat 127 were discontinued.
-The Fura was never available with the larger 1,010 cc unit which was seen in the SEAT 127, but did receive the five speed manual transmission as standard.
+The Fura was never available with the larger 1,010 cc unit which was seen in the SEAT 127, but did receive the five-speed manual transmission as standard.